 - Presented with the Office of Social Emotional Learning (OSEL) at the July 2021 CPS Board Meeting, making history as the first student to present at a board meeting – sharing their proposed Student Code of Conduct policy changes, which were approved.

 Throughout the summer, Mikva Challenge youth policymakers identified the most pressing issues and inequities currently affecting Chicago youth.
-At a town hall event, they presented their policy recommendations and identifying ways to take action to turn their vision for our city into a reality.
-Read the CPS Student Advisory Council’s full set of 2021 recommendations.
+Read the CPS Student Advisory Councils’ recommendations in the SAC Summer 2023 White Paper.

 Past Policy Papers